ang-zeyu/infisearch/docs/src/developers_developing.md

 As mdbook plugins are basically separate executables, operating on `stdin / stdout`, you'll need to first run `npm run installIndexer` to build and install the indexer command-line tool to your `PATH`. (including whenever changes are made to the indexer code)

-Next, run the `buildSearch` then `buildMdbook` script, which builds the search binary and mdbook executables respectively.
+Next, run the `buildSearch` then `installMdbook` script, which builds the search binaries and installs the mdbook executable.
 Lastly, execute `devDocs`, which serves up the documentation at port `8000`.
 The commands are segregated to reduce iterative build times if you only need to execute the last few script(s).